cocos/cocos-docs/en/physics/physics-material.md

 # Physics Material

-A physics material is an asset that records information about the surface of an object that is used to calculate the frictional and spring forces on colliding objects, etc.
+A physics material is an asset that records information about the surface of an object that is used to calculate the frictional and force of restitution on colliding objects, etc.

 ## Create Physics Material